Docker

 the jsreport docker full arm image requires the usage of custom executable path

-or if you have Use Rosetta for x86/amd64 emulation on Apple Silicon enabled in Docker Desktop macos. you can use the command without extra options:
+• if you have Use Rosetta for x86/amd64 emulation on Apple Silicon enabled in Docker Desktop macos, you may be able to use the command without extra options:

 docker-desktop-macos-rosetta